-HOPWA funds awarded in Program Year 2024 will leverage Ryan White Part B Program funds.
-The state HOPWA program is administered by the SC Department of Health and Environmental Control (DHEC), in conjunction with the Ryan White programs, and funding recipients are typically Ryan White care providers.
+HOPWA funds awarded in Program Year 2025 will leverage Ryan White Part B Program funds.
+The state HOPWA program is administered by the SC Department of Public Health (DPH), in conjunction with the Ryan White programs, and funding recipients are typically Ryan White care providers.
 This linkage between programs maximizes available services and support to the shared client population of people living with HIV/AIDS (PLWHA) in South Carolina.
 Ryan White Medical Case Management funds are leveraged annually.
-HOPWA-CV does not have any matching requirement.